syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ---
 layout: post
 title: Grouping | SfDataGrid | Xamarin | Syncfusion
-description: How to group a column in a SfDataGrid and about the properites and customizations in grouping.
+description: Grouping one or more columns and about the properties and events that involve in grouping in Xamarin.Forms DataGrid.
+Expanding or collapsing groups and using custom grouping logic if conventional grouping does not meet requirements.
 platform: xamarin
 control: SfDataGrid
 documentation: UG